Chieftains to host students in corn planting ceremony

 If rainy conditions arise for Saturday, the ceremony will be held inside the museum.

-Chieftains is partnering with Allen Bryant, associate professor in the college of education at Appalachian State University to bring Cherokee culture to our community for this event.
+Chieftains is partnering with Allen Bryant, associate professor in the college of education at Appalachian State University to bring Cherokee culture to the community for this event.

-Bryant facilitates a partnership with Cherokee Central Schools to encourage American Indian students on the Qualla Boundary in North Carolina to pursue the field of education, a great need in the Eastern Band of Cherokee Indians.
+Bryant works with Cherokee Central Schools to encourage American Indian students on the Qualla Boundary in North Carolina to pursue the field of education, a great need in the Eastern Band of Cherokee Indians.

-Bryant will bring several of his Cherokee high school students to northwest Georgia to learn more about their history and promote their culture in our region.
+Bryant will bring several of his Cherokee high school students to Northwest Georgia to learn more about their history and promote their culture in this region.

 While in Georgia, the Gadugi Scholars will conduct a program titled, “But One Summer More: Remembrance and Resistance Selu Planting Ceremony” at Chieftains Museum.